Philippine Independence Day Parade

-About the parade

-The Philippine Independence Day Parade, like any major New York City parades, has a set schedule for its annual celebration.
-Its usual slot is the first Sunday of June.
-Since its inception in 1990, the parade has steadily garnered attention not only from the Filipino American community, also from the general population of the New York metropolitan area.

-The Philippine Independence Day Council, Inc., which was preceded by the ad-hoc community organization Philippine Independence Day Committee under the auspices of the Consulate General of the Philippines in New York, has been criticized for failing to invite prominent leaders and figures to join the annual event.
-Also, the council, and the committee before that, has been continuously called on to allow younger Filipinos and Filipino Americans to collaborate in organizing the Philippine Independence Day Parade as opposed to the usual older generation of Filipinos, who are members of the current organizing group.
-The annual parade also experiences protests from several Philippine civic and political groups.

 Other parts of the world

 Passaic, Jersey City, New Jersey

 Several celebrations dedicated to Philippine Independence are done throughout the world.
 An example of this would be a smaller annual Philippine Independence Day Parade held in early June in Passaic, New Jersey.
 This parade is organized by a large Filipino and Filipino-American organization known as the Philippine Day Organizing Council (PDOC).
 Another major Philippine parade is held in New Jersey called the Philippine-American Friendship Day Parade in Jersey City, New Jersey, it is held every fourth Sunday of June to celebrate Philippine-American Friendship Day, which is July 4.
 The Philippine government declared July 4 every year as Philippine-American Friendship Day after the celebration of Philippine Independence Day was moved from July 4 to June 12.

 Toronto, Canada

 Toronto hosts an annual Philippine Independence Day Celebration.